Doctor, employee found dead in car with gunshot wounds

 He said a wedding card was also found in the vehicle.
 It seems they were returning from the wedding in Paschim Vihar on Tuesday, the officer said.
 The doctor and the woman had worked together for over 15 years, police said, adding that she used to earlier assist him at his clinic in Samaypur Badli.

-Later, when the doctor started his own hospital in sector 15, Rohini, in 2005, she joined him there and was looking after administrative works.
-During the time they worked together, they became close.
-It is suspected that they were in an extra-marital relationship, police suspect.
+Later, when the doctor started his own hospital in sector 15, Rohini, in 2005, she joined him there and was looking after the administrative works.
+According to police, during the time they worked together, they became close and were in an extra-marital relationship.

+The statement of close friends of the doctor was also recorded which suggested that the woman and the doctor were in a relationship and it is being suspected that the woman wanted to marry him, a senior police officer said.
+Some friends had strongly objected to their affair and had even persuaded him against it and tried to reason it out with him, the officer said.

+Besides the relationship angle, police also suspect that the woman wanted to take financial control of the hospital which the doctor did not like and in that bid, he even tried to dilute her position in the hospital, however, these are part of investigation and police are probing the financial dispute angle, the officer added.
+Police said a personal dispute between them could be the reason behind the killing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)